 Community Institute for Middle East Understanding- Honoree 2011 City & County of San Francisco- Certificate of Honor 2010 US Census Bureau- Certificate of Appreciation 2010 State of California Senate- Certificate of Recognition- 2009 S.F.
 Immigrant Rights Commission- Certificate of Honor- 2009 Arab Heritage Month Gala Award- 2009 ACCC- Community Service Award- 2005

 * Jamal was selected as one of the Prominent Arab Americans in Media & Communications in the 2008/2009 Arab American Yearbook.
-He has been featured in the following publications & media outlets:
+He has been featured or quoted in the following publications & media outlets:

-The New York Times, The Los Angeles Times, The San Francisco Chronicle, The Boston Globe, The Washington Post, Associated Press, US News & World Report, The Chicago Tribune, The International Herald Tribune, Global Post, Rolling Stone, Columbia Journalism Review and many other publications.Read Articles
+The New York Times, The Los Angeles Times, The San Francisco Chronicle, The Boston Globe, The Washington Post, The Wall Street Journal, The Guardian, US News & World Report, The Chicago Tribune, The International Herald Tribune, Associated Press, Global Post, Rolling Stone, Columbia Journalism Review and many other publications.Read Articles

 CNN Live Sunday, CBS- Sunday Morning & Evening News, MSNBC- News & The Nachman Show, KQED- On The Home Front, NBC- Nightly News with Tom Brokaw , ABC -World News Tonight with Peter Jennings, PBS -The News Hour with Jim Lehrer, FOX News with Brit Hume, Your World with Neil Cavuto, Univision, ARD Television-Germany, TV 5 Monde- France, Al Jazeera Arabic, Al Jazeera English, Abu Dhabi TV-UAE, Jordan TV, NOS Television- The Netherlands, NHK Television- Japan, and most Bay Area television networks.
 Watch Interviews